 For 2009, a new front grille and taillights were introduced, while there were further revisions to the trim levels which saw the base DE trim dropped and the introduction of the Sport Edition (SE) and Sport V6 models.

-The Galant lineup was reduced once again down to just two models (where it still stands today) in 2010: ES and SE.
-Also discontinued was the V6 engine, leaving only what by then was a fairly uninspiring four-cylinder as compared to improved engines offered by rivals over the years.
+The Galant lineup was reduced once again down to just two models in 2010: ES and SE.
+Also discontinued was the V6 engine, leaving only what by then was a fairly uninspiring four-cylinder as compared to improved engines offered by its rivals over the years.
 In addition, stability control became standard, noise insulation was improved and the SE came with standard navigation, a back-up camera, satellite radio and a premium audio system.

 For 2011, the SE gained additional standard features including a power sunroof, an auto-dimming rearview mirror and a programmable garage door opener, while some can now be found with the new leather upholstery option.

 There were no changes in 2012 and it was announced that this would be its last year of production.

 This production run was a strong safety performer, however.
 In government crash tests, the Galant earned five out of five stars for both frontal and side-impact protection for both the driver and passengers.